 Dean Patrick Fuery cordially invites you to the Wilkinson College of Arts, Humanities and Social Sciences 2015 Colloquium on Friday, August 28, 2015 at 10 a.m.- 12 p.m. in Sandhu Conference Center D & D1.
 Attendance by Faculty and Staff greatly desired!
 Please RSVP by August 17, 2015 to Mary Shockey or call her at

 Attention Wilkinson Faculty and Staff!
-Each academic year Chapman University awards scholarships to university students in the name of Albert Schweitzer.
+Each academic year Chapman University awards scholarships to university students in the name of Albert Schweitzer .
 These scholarships are offered through the generosity of the Marjorie Mosher Schmidt Foundation in honor of Valerie Scudder, former trustee of Chapman University.
-The scholarships are awarded to students who have demonstrated a record
+The scholarships are awarded to students who have demonstrated

 Dean of Wilkinson College of Humanities and Social Sciences Patrick Fuery announced a first call for research support through a newly formed grant, CRASsH Funding Support for Projects with Humanitarian and/or Ethical Themes.
 Funding support is available in two categories: Individual projects (support up to $1000) Group projects (support up to $2,500) Funding can be

 Wilkinson College of Humanities and Social Science’s Dean Patrick Fuery would like to invite all Wilkinson College faculty and staff to the Town Hall on Friday, March 1, 2013 in Beckman Hall 104 at 2 p.m.
 Dean Fuery and the Associate Deans will discuss the future of the college and take questions and